Return to Fern Hill Golden Retrievers Abby's Page

 Abby with Casey, Fall 2006

-Abby was Hilfy's firstborn puppy, who's puppy name was Rose because of her dark pink collar.
-She is a high-energy, happy girl with a beautiful dark red coat and a pretty face, who moved to Wisconsin to be a hunting prospect and housepet.
-Looks like she's got it rough!
+Abby was Hilfy's firstborn puppy, whose puppy name was Rose because of her dark pink collar.
+She is a high-energy, happy girl with a beautiful dark red coat and a pretty face.
+She lives in Wisconsin with the Gyorog family, where she is a hunting buddy and housepet and shares the limelight with the other Goldens in the family.
+Looks like she's had a pretty wonderful life!

 She is doing great and is such a happy and beautiful dog.
 We recently went to one of our favorite parks on Lake Michigan and they let dogs swim on part of the beach.
 This time, Abby just loved the water and had so much fun leaping in the waves and swimming.